MBHuman/train_patterns/docs/uml_brief/README.md

 5. Association A relationship between the members of two classifiers.
 For more information, see Properties of associations on UML class diagrams.

-    a.
+5a.
 Aggregation An association representing a shared ownership relationship.
 The Aggregation property of the owner role is set to Shared.

-    b.
+5b.
 Composition An Association representing a whole-part relationship.
 The Aggregation property of the owner role is set to Composite.

 6. Association Name The name of an association.
 The name can be left empty.